awsdocs/amazon-migrationhub-user-guide/doc_source/migrate-wt-migrate.md

 1. In the Migration Hub console navigation pane under **Migrate**, choose **Tools**\.

-1. If you connected \(authorized\) an AWS migration tool, choose the console link\.
-If you connected \(authorized\) an integrated partner's tool, choose the website link\.
+1. After you connect \(authorize\) an AWS migration tool, choose the console link for the tool\.

-1. When you have been linked to either the tool's console or website, follow the migration instructions for your selected migration tool as migration happens outside of Migration Hub\.
+1. After you link to the tool's console, follow the migration instructions for your selected migration tool as migration happens outside of Migration Hub\.

 1. After your application's migration has started, return to the Migration Hub console\.